 Glaucoma is a term used to describe a group of diseases that damage the optic nerve, which is responsible for transmitting visual information to your brain.
 Damage to the optic nerve can lead to irreversible blindness.
+A leading cause of irreversible blindness in the United States, glaucoma affects more than 3 million patients per year.
 There is currently no cure for glaucoma, but when identified early, it can be managed medically and surgically by a glaucoma specialist to preserve your vision and prevent permanent vision loss.

 Types of Glaucoma